 - 8. If your character moves a lot and you need to adjust the fold at different positions to follow the limb animation, you can set up the Deformation-Fold node in a different position over time.
-To do this, enable the Animation % mode in the Tools toolbar and add keyframes.
-In this case, the different values will be connected to functions. - 9.
+To be able to do this, make sure that the Animate mode is set to Animate Current Frame in the Tools toolbar. - 9.
 You can also enable/disable the Deformation-Fold node over time by connecting a function to the Enable Fold parameter in the Layer Properties.
 A value of 1 enables the effect, a value of 0 disables the effect.